 The actual handcar features an enlarged platform with a non-skid surface and a reduced gear ratio for slow speed and ease of pumping.
 The vehicle can accommodate up to six children plus a Museum staff person.

 This one-hour, hands-on program is held on the Museum's Sacramento Southern Railroad tracks between the Discovery Museum History Center and the Central Pacific Railroad Passenger Station.
-It features instruction on the history and operation of handcars and other railroad maintenance equipment, railroad safety demonstrations, pumping the Interpretive Handcar over 200 yards of track, a turntable demonstration, including a ride on the Museum's 60-ton turntable, and 1/8-mile ride behind a Fairmont Speeder motorized track vehicle.
+It features instruction on the history and operation of handcars and other railroad maintenance equipment, railroad safety demonstrations, pumping the Interpretive Handcar over 200 yards of track, and 1/8-mile ride behind a Fairmont Speeder motorized track vehicle.

 The Interpretive Handcar Program is suitable for Grades 4-6 only and is offered every Wednesday and Thursday from March through mid-May.
 Cost for the program is $100 per class, with a maximum of 50 per time slot.

 This one-hour program runs on Wednesdays and Thursdays from March thru mid-May and begins at 9:00 a.m., 10:00 a.m., 11:00 a.m., and 1:00 p.m.